-12. Advice for individuals requiring magnetic resonance imaging
+13. Advice for individuals requiring magnetic resonance imaging

+Mirena®, Levosert® and Benilexa® contain no metallic, magnetic or conductive material and are safe at any magnetic field strength.
 Individuals requiring magnetic resonance imaging (MRI) with a device containing a metallic component should inform their MRI department so that local guidelines can be followed.
-The limited published evidence suggests that it is safe for an individual with a Cu-IUD to undergo MRI at a strength of 1.5 Tesla (T) or 3 T and therefore removal of the device would not normally be necessary unless the area of interest is very close to the position of the device (this could result in some imaging artefacts).
-Cu-IUD inserted outside of the UK may contain different metals and might not be MRI safe.
+The limited published Intrauterine contraception that it is safe for an individual with a Kyleena or Jaydess to undergo MRI at a strength of 1.5 Tesla (T) or 3 T and therefore removal of the device would not normally be necessary unless the area of interest is very close to the position of the device (this could result in some imaging artefacts).
+IUC inserted outside of the UK may contain different metals and might not be MRI safe.
 Advice should be sought from the local radiology department.
 Devices containing stainless steel (e.g. the Chinese ring) are not MRI safe and should be removed prior to MRI.

-13. Managing problems associated with IUC
+14. Managing problems associated with IUC